davemers0160/robot/README.md

 The Jetson Xavier Jetpack needs to be installed first before the rest of the code can be installed.

+The training of the DNN for the object detection was done using the following repo: [davemers0160 dlib_object_detection repository](https://github.com/davemers0160/dlib_object_detection ).
+The network was trained using the RGB trainer.

 ## Dependencies

 The code in this repository has the following dependecies: